University Hospital Coventry

 University Hospital Coventry is a large National Health Service (NHS) hospital situated in the Walsgrave on Sowe area of Coventry, West Midlands, England, 4 mi north-east of the city centre.
-It is part of the University Hospitals Coventry and Warwickshire NHS Trust, and is the main hospital covering Coventry and Rugby.
+It is part of the University Hospitals Coventry and Warwickshire NHS Trust (UHCW), and is the principal hospital serving Coventry and Rugby, providing a wide range of services.
 It works in partnership with the University of Warwick's Warwick Medical School.
 It has a large, progressive accident & emergency department providing a trauma service to Coventry and Warwickshire.

+The hospital was opened in 2006 as a 1,250 bed 'super hospital', replacing the previous Walsgrave Hospital on the same site, and the city-centre Coventry and Warwickshire Hospital.

 History

-The original hospital on the site, known as the Walsgrave Hospital, was first planned in 1963, and opened in stages: the maternity unit opened in 1966, the general unit opened in 1969 and the psychiatric unit opened in 1973.
-Both the old Walsgrave Hospital, and the older Coventry and Warwickshire Hospital in the city-centre were closed in July 2006, to be replaced by the new 'super hospital'.
-The old Walsgrave Hospital was demolished in spring 2007.